Kasugayama-jinja Shrine 春日山神社

-Halfway up Mt.
-Kasuga, where the locals’ revered General Uesugi Kenshin from the Warring States Period used to reside, lies the Kasugayama Shrine.
-This wooden shrine was built by children's literature author, Ogawa Mimei’s father.
+Kasugayama Shrine is situated halfway up Mt.
+Kasuga, where the revered General Uesugi Kenshin from the Warring States period (c.
+1465 to 1573) used to reside.
+This wooden shrine was built by the father of children's literature in Japan, author Mimei Ogawa.

-It can be accessible by train then by bus or car.
+You can reach the shrine by train and then by bus or car.

-By public transportation: After taking the Joetsu Shinkansen to JR Joetsumyoko Station, take the Main Line to Naoetsu Station.
-Then, transfer to a Kubiki Bus and get off at the ‘’Kasugayama-shita’’ stop.
-The shrine is a 30 minute walk from there.
+After taking the Joetsu Shinkansen to Joetsumyoko Station, take the Main Line to Naoetsu Station.
+Then, transfer to a Kubiki Bus and get off at the Kasugayama-shita stop.
+The shrine is a 30-minute walk from there.

-By car: The shrine is a 15-minute drive from the ‘’Joetsu-takada IC’’ interchange on the Joshinetsu Expressway.
+The shrine is a 15-minute drive from the Joetsu-Takada Interchange on the Joshinetsu Expressway.
 Free parking is available at the bottom of the shrine.

-For those that are active, take a hike up to the top of Mt.
+If you'd like to get in a little exercise, take a hike up to the top of Mt.
 Kasuga to look over the city of Joetsu.
-It is not a difficult hike, and passes through important points of castle ruins during wartime in the Warring States Period.
+It is not a difficult hike, and the trail passes through important castle ruins dating back to wartime in the Warring States period.

-The nearby Rinsen-ji Temple is worth checking out too as that is where Kenshin studied and trained in military arts.
+Nearby Rinsenji Temple is worth checking out since that is where Kenshin studied and trained in military arts.

 Every year on the fourth Saturday and Sunday in August, hundreds of samurai actors (volunteers from the city) dress in full armor and march the streets of Kasugayama for the Kenshinko Festival, which commemorates Kenshin.